-- Points are deducted if accompaniment uses the same melody notes along with whistled melody for more than half of the piece.
+- Points are deducted if accompaniment uses the same melody notes along with whistled melody for more than around half of the piece.

 - There is no restriction for the kind of instruments used for accompaniment, but do not use whistling or a similar sound (such as midi whistling sound or flute) or vocal for your accompaniment.

-- You can whistle a cappella (no accompaniment), but not for more than half of the piece (points deducted), except for the Allied Arts Category.
+- You can whistle a cappella (no accompaniment), but not for more than around half of the piece (points deducted), except for the Allied Arts Category.

 - Prizewinners receive a trophy or plaque.

 - You don’t have to submit recorded accompaniment (Karaoke music file) in advance.
 For the Recorded accompaniment category and when using recorded accompaniment in the Allied Arts category, contestants should bring their recorded accompaniment CDs for the First, Second and Final Round.

 - “Whistling Symposium” and “Opening Concert” has not been decided yet.

 - We will announce the results after each audition/selection.
 Please note: We cannot answer inquiries about the results.